LASP-Libera/libera_utils/README.md

 is a pattern that matches the file you are adding.
 The patterns are the same as those you might use in .gitignore (though it's not an intuitive syntax unfortunately).

+To see a list of files managed by Git-LFS, run `git lfs ls-files`.

+If you have accidentally stored a large file normally, you must "migrate" and "import" the file into the git-lfs system.
+To see a dry run of what you will be importing, run `git lfs migrate info --everything --include="path/to/large_file.big"`

+[See here](https://github.com/git-lfs/git-lfs/blob/main/docs/man/git-lfs-migrate.1.ronn) for more documentation on importing objects into git-lfs.

 ### Installing Optional Dependencies
 The package comes with three sets of options: `dev`, `test`, and `build`.
 The `build` option contains all the